viswambhar-yasa/Material_modelling/README.md

 # Material_modelling
 Using stochastics to model material from random experiments

-Programming assignments part of the CMS course (stochastics methods)
+Programming assignments part of the CMS course